Violet Apisah

 Violet Apisah (born 11 February 2000) is an Australian-Papuan tennis player.

-Tennis career
+Career

 In 2016, Apisah won the WTA Future Stars Under-16 Tournament, which was an exhibition tournament in Singapore during the 2016 WTA Finals.

 On the junior tour, Apisah has a career high ITF junior combined ranking of 24, achieved on 26 March 2018.

 In 2018, Apisah reached the final of the 2018 Australian Open girls' doubles event, partnering Lulu Sun.

-Apisah made her Fed Cup debut for Pacific Oceania in 2019.
+In 2019, Apisah made her Fed Cup debut for Pacific Oceania.

 Personal life

 Apisah is the niece of Abigail and Marcia Tere-Apisah, who are also tennis players.
 Her sister, Patricia, is also a junior tennis player.